garner-code/variability-decision-making/mforage_multitasking/CHECKLIST.md

 11. Stage 3 - need to change it so that blocks don't intervene between memory display/probes
 12. Should we have alternating green/purple task blocks, or keep it separate? or have a screen to say you are switching between the tasks?
+13. Are targets on for too long during the search task?